Pradumnasaraf/Snippets/docs/makefile.md

 ### chaining of targets.

-When a tagets depends on other targets, you can chain them.
+When a targets depends on other targets, you can chain them.

 ```makefile
 IMAGE=Pradumnasaraf/hello-world